V1ncenttt/FYP-Alzheimer-Harmonisation/README.md

 ### Installing

 This project requires multiple python packages to run: sklearn, numpy, pandas, and the harmonisation packages.
+You will also need to get approval from ADNI (https://adni.loni.usc.edu/) to get access to their datasets.
+Put all of the .csv files inside a new folder called \data inside the \main folder

 ## 🎈 Usage <a name="usage"></a>